Skip to main content

 The defining promise of Type 6 systems is not that authority disappears.
 It is that authority is no longer silently concentrated in one operator’s internal record.

 A good Type 6 PAS should minimize the degree to which any single platform, verifier, committee, data provider, or governance body can define reality for everyone else without meaningful constraint.
-This does not mean that every role must be maximally decentralized.
-It means that exclusive control over consequential outcomes should be structurally difficult, visible, and challengeable.

 Where unilateral authority remains necessary, it should be explicit and narrow.